lipi650/TheThingOfABadThing/README.md

   - Create the dialogs / story / quests in the main loop of the program using BASIC.

 ## Plans for the future:
+  - The calculation of the walls in the view should be re-programmed to use a lookup table instead of IF-THEN clauses.
+This would make the code look nicer.
   - Adding a start screen
   - It would be nice to change the monochrome character mode to NCM (nibble colour mode) to have more colours once I learn how to do it, but at the moment the main priority is to complete the engine to have something playable.
   - Adding a simple combat system.
 I don't want something D&D level, I would make something similar to the Fighting-Fantasy system.